dreamix-fmi-course-2024/web-development-with-java-lab/lab03/tasks.md

-# Track Event System
+# Race Event Management System

-Client came to you with the desire to build an Event management system for Race Tracks.
-He needs to support multiple teams, tracks and racers.
+The client came to you wanting to build an Event management system for Race Tracks.
+He needs it to support multiple teams, tracks, and racers.

 ### Racer details